 - Resistance to both mechanical and thermal shock and stresses particularly during installation

-Wrap the spacer belt around the pipe and close the ends by hand, inserting the male butt-strap into the slot to make a complete ring.
+Wrap the spacer belt loosely around the pipe and close the ends by hand up to the 2nd tab, same as in Step 1.